spearwolf/picimo/README.md

 - I do wanna create realtime animated graphics in webgl and makes it easy to develop special effects in webdev or even gamedev in desktop and mobile browsers
 - I want to create [sprites](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) with custom properties defined by me and my imagination and render them with my own custom webgl shaders
-- It should be as simple as possible to display [pixel art](https://en.wikipedia.org/wiki/Pixel_art) graphics in a [responsive design aware environment](https://en.wikipedia.org/wiki/Responsive_web_design)
+- it should be as simple as possible to display [pixel art](https://en.wikipedia.org/wiki/Pixel_art) graphics in a [responsive design aware environment](https://en.wikipedia.org/wiki/Responsive_web_design)

 this is the main github repository for the picimo project and all of its related sub-projects.